metaschema/oxyzen/README.md

 Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
 I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.

-This project allows for easy administration of such a database, and on use it adds recursive treeeness for all the documents in any collection, and n to n relations with metadata, plus a searchable textual index, plus a subcollection utility, and using the same subcollection utility a log of the documents changes is implemented, as well as a versioning for documents.

 I know the answer on the forum about textual searches suggests the use of elastic search via the use of some other server, but I found micro and small projects could not benefit from such an aggravation in the complexity of the structure - and manteinance.
 Especially when this experimental indexing function works so well.